-Per Quarter
+Per Q uarter

-Min imum Maximum
+Minimum Maximum

-Board and Room
+Board and Room (includes bed linens)

-Men's residence halls \$179.00
+Men's residence halls - \$178.00 \$184.00

-Women's residence halls - 159.00 173.00
+Women's residence halls 178.00

-Board (limited to students not resident in col lege
+Board (limited to students not resident in col

-halls, 14 meals per week, excluding breakfasts) - 115.00 115.00
+lege halls, 14 meals per week,

+excluding breakfasts) · · · · · - 115.00 115.00

-Rooms, college-owned fraternity or sorority ho uses
+Rooms, college-owned fraternity or sorority V

-(restricted to organization members) - 42.50 47.50
+houses (restricted to organization members) 47.50 52.50

-.
-Per Mo nth
+Per Month

-Apartments, Jackson Village (rentals restricted to
+Apartments, Jackson Village (rentals restricted i

-married students) - - 31.00 43.00
+to married students) 31.00 43.00

 Students are expected to provide their own personal linens and towels.
-For those wishing such service the college will furnish and launder college-owned sheets, pillowcases and blankets at a charge of \$5.00 per person per quarter.
+The college will furnish and launder college-owned sheets, pillowcases and blankets in the residence halls, and in college-owned fraternity and sorority houses.
 Applications for rooms should be addressed to the Housing Office, Department of Student Personnel.
 To confirm a reservation a \$15.00 deposit must be advanced by the student.
-If the student desires to cancel a reservation \$5.00 will be refunded if notification is given at least twenty days prior to the quarter for which accommodations have been reserved.
+If the student desires to cancel a reservation, \$5.00 will be refunded if notification is given at least twenty days prior to the quarter for which accommodations have been reserved.
 After the student enters a residence the deposit will be held to his credit as a protection against penalty charges and property damage.
 On withdrawal of the student the deposit, less any deductions assessed, will be returned.
 If the academic year's contract is broken during or at the close of any quarter \$10.00 of the deposit shall be forfeited.